vixorien/ShapeBatch/README.md

 A simple 2D primitive shape drawing system for MonoGame

 ## Setup
 Copy the ShapeBatch.cs file into your project.
-The ShapeBatch static class is in the ShapeBatch namespace.
+The ShapeBatch static class is in the ShapeUtils namespace.

 ## Basic Usage
 Use ShapeBatch during the Draw() method in MonoGame